tansengming/stripe-subscribe/README.md

       └─ paid_features_controller.rb
 ```

 Configure your plans at `config/stripe/plans.rb`.
-This will be uploaded to Stripe and used to render the plans page,
+The plans defined here will be uploaded to Stripe and used to render the plans page,

 ```ruby
 # config/stripe/plans.rb